nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

+### Github Feature

+#### Implementation

+The Github Feature is facilitated by `GithubCommand`.
+It extends 'Command' with an `Index` class field that stores the target index.
+The target index refers to the index of the Address that users want to execute the Github command on.
+Additonally, it implements the following operations:
+- GithubCommand#execute() - Executes the github command.

+Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

+Step 1.
+The user

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_